 Our Nominating and Governance Committee is responsible for identifying and recruiting new members of our Board of Directors when vacancies arise, identifying and recruiting nominees for election as directors, reconsideration of incumbent directors in connection with nominations for elections of directors and ensuring that our Board of Directors is properly constituted to meet its corporate governance obligations.
 Our Nominating and Governance Committee operates under a written charter effective as of December 24, 2003 and amended on February 27, 2006.
 A copy of that charter, as may be amended from time to time, is available on our web site, located at www.celsion.com.
-The current members of our Nominating and Governance Committee are Mr. Fritz and Dr. Martinez.
-Our Board has determined that all members of our Nominating and Corporate Governance Committee is deemed to be independent under applicable Nasdaq rules.
+The current member of our Nominating and Governance Committee is Mr. Fritz.
+Our Board has determined that Mr. Fritz is deemed to be independent under applicable Nasdaq rules.